e-gov/Open-Workflow/README.md

 --------|---------|-------------------
 [18F](https://github.com/18F) | "effective, user-centric digital services focused on the interaction between government & the people" | General Services Administration (GSA), USA

+Government agencies at the national, state, and local level use GitHub to share and collaborate: https://government.github.com/community/

 -----

 NOTICE 20.11.2015: